huggingface/huggingface.js/packages/tasks/src/image-to-image/about.md

 ### Image colorization

-Old, black, and white images can be brought up to life using an image colorization model.
+Old or black and white images can be brought up to life using an image colorization model.

 ### Super Resolution